 1. If you are using Google Chrome, be sure your checks are printing from Adobe PDF.
-To set this up, Click the three dots or three stacked bars icon in the top right-hand corner in the browser and click Settings.
+To set this up, Click the three dots or three stacked bars icon in the top right-hand corner of the browser and click Settings.
 In the Settings section, click Advanced > Click on Content Settings > Click on PDF documents > to the right turn on the button where it says, download pdf files instead of automatically opening them in Chrome turn this on.
 If Adobe Reader is your default application for opening pdf files, when printing checks, it will open up directly in Adobe.

 2. Due to differing printer settings, you may have a situation where the text prints too high or too low.

 For this, we offer a check print offset setting under Setup > Firm Settings > Financial Settings